yousaiditchewie/yousaiditchewie-v2/src/pages/blog/how-to-get-a-record-deal-and-why-you-shouldnt.md

 If a deal comes along that happens to be mutually beneficial, and you’ve done research and ran the contract by a trusted lawyer, then by all means, go for it.
 But for the vast majority of musicians, going the unsigned route can be equally lucrative without sacrificing any creative control.

-##Who’s doing this well?
+## Who’s doing this well?

 A few artists come to mind who are applying this principle to their music careers.

-## Twin Shadow
+### Twin Shadow

 One of my favorite artists is [Twin Shadow](https://www.instagram.com/thetwinshadow/).
 I remember anticipating his album _Caer_.
 Before it came out, he mentioned that he wrote it and recorded it, and _then_ he landed a deal with Warner Music.
 When he signed with the label, they were happy with the recordings.
 I can imagine that when he was recording his music, he may not have had any intentions of signing with a major label.
-He already had a fanbase, and he already had a streak of solid albums.
+He already had a fan base, and he already had a streak of solid albums.
 The label could see that he was on a path for growth and signed him.
 It was not risky at all for Warner since they could already see the results from his previous albums.

 The rest of the story is that **he dropped the label** after the release of _Caer_, and his next album will be released under his own indie label.
 In my opinion, this is the ultimate mark of success for an artist — positioning your career in such a way that you **do not need a label**.
 More artists should look at Twin Shadow’s career for inspiration.